Threatened Species Projects

 A PLAN FOR ACTION

-Protecting the NT's threatened plant and animal species is a key priority of the NT NRM Plan.
+Protecting the NT's threatened plant and animal species is a key priority of the 2021-2025 NT Natural Resource Management Plan.

 It is critical that threatened species management is integrated with strong links between research, monitoring and on-ground action.
 Through this, progress can be documented and compared against key indicators in various threatened species action plans, including those listed in the NT NRM Plan.